KrystianKempski/DagoniteEmpire/README.md

 🚧 Work in progress.

 ## 🛠️ Used tools
-Whole application was developed with .Net 7.0 Blazor Server Multiple frameworks and tools were used for best apperience and user-friendly interface.
+Whole application was developed with .Net 7.0 Blazor Server.

+Multiple frameworks and tools were used for best apperience and user-friendly interface:
-  -Syncfusion solutions components
+  - Syncfusion solutions components
   - EntityFrameworkCore PostgreSQL
   - Magick.NET
   - AutoMapper